-SAM’s youth art programs explore drawing, painting, sculpture, art history and art appreciation, providing a quality art education experience where students have the opportunity to learn from original works of art in a museum setting.
+SAM’s youth art programs explore art making, art history and art appreciation, providing a quality art education experience where students have the opportunity to learn from original works of art in a museum setting.
 All classes provide a forum where self-expression, experimentation, and cultivating a sense of inquiry are integral parts of the educational experience.

-SAM’s art instructors are Pennsylvania-certified art educators and curriculum is designed to augment current exhibitions, important artists and artistic movements and specific art media.
+SAM’s educational curriculum is designed to augment current exhibitions, important artists and artistic movements and specific art media.
 All classes are interdisciplinary in nature and showcase the connections between the visual arts and other academic areas.
 Each session provides a brand new experience!

-- Museum Experience Workshops (ages 5-18): These one-day workshops provide an opportunity to explore SAM’s current exhibition, coupled with a hands-on art production experience.
+Classes and workshops provide an opportunity to explore SAM’s current exhibition, coupled with a hands-on art production experience.
+SAM offers programming for life learners of all ages from pre-school to adults.
 After touring the exhibit, students will use examples from the exhibit to frame questions about the creative process, reflecting on their museum experience and drawing on personal ideas when creating their own work of art.
+Members of SAM receive a 10% discount on all class or workshop fees.